 A first DUI in Georgia will be considered a misdemeanor offense under the laws of Georgia.
 This misdemeanor offense in Georgia is punishable with up to 1 year of imprisonment.
 Generally, a DUI arrest in Georgia will be a misdemeanor until the 4th DUI conviction within a ten (10) year period.
 However, a 2nd DUI in Georgia will be considered a felony offense if you have caused property damage or in some cases, serious bodily injury and death.

 If arrested for a first DUI in Georgia (or your first within the last 5 years of your last DUI license suspension), the Georgia Department of Driver Services will immediately seek a 1 year suspension of your driver’s license with serious limitations on a limited driving permit.
 The driver is not eligible for license reinstatement for at least 90 days, and even then not until the driver shows proof of completion of attendance at a certified DUI Risk Reduction school and payment of reinstatement fees.
-The driver does have the right to request an administrative hearing to fight the suspension of a drivers license but it must be done within ten (10) business days of arrest.
-We file for the appeal routinely if contacted within the 10 day deadline, and we can make a difference here as well.
+The driver does have the right to request an administrative hearing to fight the suspension of a drivers license but it must be done within thirty (30) days of arrest.
+We file for the appeal routinely if contacted within the 30 day deadline, and we can make a difference here as well.
+Alternatively, for some drivers, we may recommend taking advantage of a new law, effective July 1, 2017, to apply for a limited permit and install an ignition interlock device to avoid license suspension.
 The driver must attend a DUI Risk Reduction program and pay a significant reinstatement fee before the license will be reactivated.
 And if you think because you are an out of state driver this does not apply, think again.
 Georgia Department of Driver Services will suspend your privilege to drive in Georgia AND notify your home state, also known as the Licensing State.

 A first DUI in Georgia involves severe penalties of many shapes and sizes.
 Jail time is generally required but if you hire an experienced DUI attorney the jail time can be avoided or reduced to 24 hours and you normally receive credit for time already served on the night of the arrest.
 If convicted, the law provides for a maximum of 1 year in jail.
 The minimum fine starts at $400 and can reach as high as $1000.
 The minimum punishment also includes 40 hours community service.
 And, you may be required to participate in a mandatory clinical evaluation for alcohol dependency, and in some cases, the completion of an alcohol or drug treatment program for substance abuse at the expense of the offender.
 Normally, you will be placed on probation for 12 months which generally means you cannot violate any laws for 12 months or else you risk being brought back to Court for additional sentencing (a.k.a. your probation is revoked).
 An ignition interlock device is mandatory for the 2nd DUI but not the first DUI in Georgia.